Virtual-Coffee/VC-Community-Docs/docs/README.md

 We prioritize supporting one another and believe in the power of learning and teaching at every level.
 To learn more about who we are, visit our [website](https://virtualcoffee.io/about).

+## Community Building Insights

+Throughout this repository, you'll find insights into:

+- Creating welcoming spaces for developers of all levels
+- Organizing and managing regular community events
+- Creating leadership and volunteer opportunities
+- Maintaining community documentation
+- Balancing growth with community intimacy

 ## Quick Links & Team Leads/Coordinators

 This repository is organized into several key areas of community management: